-BENTONVILLE, ARK.
-Wal-Mart has restructured its merchandising and marketing functions to better align its merchants with key product areas and customer segments.
+Bentonville, Ark. — Wal-Mart has restructured its merchandising and marketing functions to better align its merchants with key product areas and customer segments, the company announced today.

 Fleming’s marketing duties have been assumed by Stephen Quinn, who is being promoted to executive VP/chief marketing officer from marketing senior VP.

-Also, Doug Degn, who oversaw Wal-Mart's CE business as food, consumables and hardlines executive VP, will retire within the next few months after helping the merchandising operation transition to the new structure.
+Also, Doug Degn, who oversaw Wal-Mart’s CE business as executive VP of food, consumables and hardlines, will retire within the next few months after helping the merchandising operation transition to the new structure.
 No CE successor was announced.

-Eduardo Castro-Wright, president/CEO of Wal-Mart Stores U.S., described the reorganization as the second phase of a three-year plan to become "more relevant" to the retailer's various customer segments.
-Last year Wal-Mart created a field organizational structure to implement the new merchandising initiatives.
+Eduardo Castro-Wright, president/CEO of Wal-Mart Stores U.S., described the reorganization as the second phase of a three-year plan to increase the company’s sales and profits by becoming “more relevant” to the retailer’s various customer segments.
+The company began by conducting extensive research last year to determine what mattered most to its customers and also implemented a field organizational structure to facilitate execution of the new merchandising initiatives.